Jagathveerendra/Speaker-Recognition/README.md

 <img width="792" alt="d7Rdx" src="https://user-images.githubusercontent.com/92499855/137594110-5141da60-3600-4c4f-bce7-59c33a17b1e1.png">

 # Mel frequency cepstral coefficients
 Mel-frequency cepstral coefficients (MFCCs) are coefficients that collectively make up an MFC.
-They are derived from a type of cepstral representation of the audio clip (a nonlinear "spectrum-of-a-spectrum").
+They are derived from a type of cepstral representation of the audio clip.
 The difference between the cepstrum and the mel-frequency cepstrum is that in the MFC, the frequency bands are equally spaced on the mel scale, which approximates the human auditory system's response.
+Mfccs  shows more significant variation from speaker to speaker since they are derived on logarathamic scale that's why we have choosen mfccs.
 # Linear prediction coefficients
 LPCs are another popular feature for speaker recognition.
 To understand LPCs, we must first understand the Autoregressive model of speech.
 Speech can be modelled as a pth order AR process.These coefficeients give characteristics of input audio signal.
 # LBG(Linde-Buzo-Gray)algorithm